Last Updated: 5/6/19 | Reviewed By: Adam H. Rosenblum Esq.

 Move Over Law and Unsafe Lane Change

-In light of New York’s unsafe change law and move over law, drivers need to take special care before and during lane changes.
+In light of New York’s unsafe change law and the Move Over law, drivers need to take special care before and during lane changes.

-How To Avoid Getting a Ticket For Unsafe Lane Change
+How to Avoid Getting a Ticket for Unsafe Lane Change in NY

 The best way to avoid being issued a ticket for violating NY unsafe lane change law is to: